 Public information shall be released freely unless the student files the appropriate form requesting that certain public information not be released.
 This form is available at: [See campus-specific documents for location.

-All students have records in one or more of the following offices and maintained by the administrative officer listed: [See campus-specific documents for appropriate offices, locations, and officers for permanent record, school or college files, etc.
+All students have records in one or more of the following offices and maintained by the administrative officer listed.

 Some departments maintain records separate from the school or college.
 A list of departments which have separate records, their location, and person responsible for the record may be obtained from the office of the dean of the school or college in which the department is located.

-Students may also have records in the following places: [Here each campus will list its appropriate offices.
-[See campus-specific documents for a list of appropriate offices such as financial aids, bursar, placement and police.]
+Students may also have records in the following places.
+[See campus-specific documents for a list of appropriate offices such as financial aid, placement offices, dean of students, and police.]

 The privacy of all records may be broken at a time of emergency defined in terms of the following considerations: